Trump reverses on testifying in New York fraud trial, says he won’t take the stand

 Former President Trump on Sunday, in a last-minute reversal, said he won’t be testifying again in his New York fraud trial, posting on Truth Social that he has already “successfully and conclusively testified” in the case and had nothing more to say.

-Trump had been expected to take the stand on Monday to be questioned by his own defense team as the nearly two-month-long trial winds down.
-Trump previously testified last month under questioning by the New York Attorney General’s office and was unexpectedly hauled to the witness stand once before to respond to the judge’s assertion that he had violated a gag order in place.
+Trump had been expected to take the stand Monday to be questioned by his own defense team as the nearly two-month-long trial winds down.
+Trump previously testified last month under questioning by the New York attorney general’s office and was unexpectedly hauled to the witness stand once before to respond to the judge’s assertion that he had violated a gag order in place.

 In a separate post, Trump wrote, “Based on the above, and the fact that our unassailable final expert witness has been so strong and irrefutable in his testimony, which will conclude on Tuesday, & that I have already testified to everything & have nothing more to say other than that this is a complete & total election interference (Biden campaign!) witch hunt, that will do nothing but keep businesses out of New York, I will not be testifying on Monday.”